nicercode/nicercode.github.io/source/intro/preliminaries.md

   - In the "Directory name" type the name for the project (in our case `g2g` might be a good name).
   - In the "Create project as a subdirectory of" field select (type or browse) for the parent directory of the project.
-By default your home, but Documents might be better.
+By default this is probably your home directory, but you might prefer your Documents folder.

 The RStudio window morphs around a bit, and the top left pane will disappear.